yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## usr-federate

 When a user email/pseudo is already used within federated dbstore both social idp accounts need to be linked.
 In order to initiate account federation linking, UI should call usr-federate api.
-This API prepare federation and notify UI where to go to proof ownership of both social accounts and return the target HTML page where the user should be redirect.
+This API prepares federation and notifies UI where to go to prove ownership of both social accounts and return the target HTML page where the user should be redirected.

 Question:
 ```json